UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

-In this slide, you can see the [interesting work is done with the Rayshader library](https://www.tylermw.com/3d-ggplots-with-rayshader/) that maps 3D in an intuitive way and incorporates reasonable camera rotation around the objects.
+In this slide, you can see the [interesting work is done with the Rayshader library](https://www.tylermw.com/3d-ggplots-with-rayshader/) that maps in 3D in an intuitive way that incorporates reasonable camera rotation around the objects.

 The example to the right visualizes the bend in space-time via 3D